munozram/cmse890-602-project/docs/index.md

 Here you will find full documentation for the functions I use in my semester project.

-On the left side, you'll find each of those functions.
+Use the left side to browse the documentation.

 [Reference](reference.md)